 How we helped

-Having decided on the concept for the space, Mike Bell, Architect and Partner at FAB contacted our Studio Ted Todd Team.
+Having decided on the concept for the space, Mike Bell, Architect and Partner at FAB contacted our commercial team.

 Nick, one of our specification consultants who specialises in the Leisure sector, took the project requirements onboard and presented wood floor options that would deliver everything required of a floor being used in a commercial environment.
 However, the floor also had to meet the design and style elements FAB were looking for.